-Situations under which the financial credit notes are issued
+Situations under which the financial credit notes are issued:

-- Discounts offered post supply: The discount issued by the supplier after effecting supply of goods and / or services if not in terms of the provisions as specified under Section 15(3)(b) of the CGST Act, the supplier cannot claim the reduction in the output tax. - 2.
-Credit notes issued after expiry of the time limit specified under the GST law: In terms of Section 34 of the CGST 2017, a supplier cannot issue a credit note any time after either of the following 2 events: - Annual return has been filed for the FY in which the original tax invoice was issued; or - September of the FY immediately succeeding the FY in which the original tax invoice was issued (i.e., for a tax invoice issued in April 2019 as well as a tax invoice issued in March 2020, the relevant credit notes cannot be issued after September 2020)
+- 1. Discounts offered post supply: The discount issued by the supplier after effecting supply of goods and / or services if not in terms of the provisions as specified under section 15(3)(b) of the CGST Act, the supplier cannot claim the reduction in the output tax. - 2.
+Credit notes issued after expiry of the time limit specified under the GST law: In terms of section 34 of the CGST 2017, a supplier cannot declare credit note any time after either of the following 2 events: - Annual return has been filed for the FY in which the original tax invoice was issued; or - Return / statement furnished after 30th November of the FY immediately succeeding the FY in which the original tax invoice was issued. (i.e., for a tax invoice issued in April 2021 as well as a tax invoice issued in March 2022, the relevant credit note cannot be declared in the return / statement filed after 30th November 2022)

-Further circular Circular No. 137/07/2020-GST dated 13th April 2020 has also clarified few aspects related to credit note and its impact on GST refund.
-Following is the relevant extract from said circular:
+Further Circular No. 137/07/2020-GST dated 13th April 2020 has also clarified few aspects related to credit note and its impact on GST refund.
+Following is the relevant extract from the said Circular: